The Ancient History of Panpipes

 Research and Facts

 Panpipes have a unique sound that makes them popular in different genres of music, including classical, folk, and world music.
-According to the Guinness World Records, the largest panpipe ensemble was made up of 5,190 participants in Peru in 2015.
+According to the Guinness World Records, the largest panpipe orchestra was made up of 5,190 participants in Peru in 2015.

 Country: Panpipes of Peru